-Latest & greatest technology: PS-PURUF Ultrafiltration Under Sink Membrane Purification System
+Latest & greatest technology (ultrafiltration with flushable membrane): PS-PURUF Ultrafiltration Under Sink Membrane Purification System

-Ultrafiltration is a type of membrane filtration which purifies and disinfects water.
-A membrane barrier acts like a filter using slight pressure to separate particles like bacteria, viruses, germs, pollen, algae, and organic molecules from the water.
-The PS-PURUF has patented 0.02 submicron membrane which removes over 99.9% of contaminants, bacteria, cysts, viruses, giardia, and cryptosporidium.
-Innovative technology lets you flush (clean) the membrane whenever it gets full of contaminants.
+Ultrafiltration (UF) is a powerful water filtration process which removes particulates and solids on a microscopic level.
+A UF membrane acts like a barrier using slight pressure to separate particles like bacteria, viruses, germs, pollen, algae, and organic molecules from the water.
+The PS-PURUF has 0.02 micron membrane which removes over 99.9% of contaminants, bacteria, cysts, viruses, giardia, and cryptosporidium.
+Best of all, innovative technology lets you flush (clean) the membrane whenever it gets full of contaminants!
 No storage tank required means no bacteria growth and significantly less space required.